Yolinux.com

 d or s Change delay/sleep interval

-ate this file manually and place it in the /etc directory.
-Its name
+create this file manually and place it in the /etc directory.
+Its

-must be 'toprc' and must have no leading '.' (period).
-It must have
+name must be 'toprc' and must have no leading '.' (period).
+It

 Here is an example of the contents of /etc/toprc: